Greece puts faith in France to solve bailout impasse

-ATHENS, Greece (AP) " France's finance minister is in Athens to try to hammer out details of an urgently needed rescue funding deal for Greece by the end of the week.
+ATHENS, Greece (AP) " France's finance minister says Greece is on course to reach a crucial funding deal with bailout lenders this week.

+"A new crisis on the Greek issue must be calmly avoided," Bruno Le Maire said after meeting Monday with Greek Prime Minister Alexis Tsipras.

-Loan payouts from the eurozone countries have been delayed for months, but Greece urgently needs them as it faces a July spike in debt repayments worth some 7 billion euros ($7.8 billion).
+Loan payouts from the eurozone countries have been delayed for months, and Greece urgently needs them as it faces a July spike in debt repayments worth some 7 billion euros ($7.8 billion).

-Athens is also seeking a concrete pledge from creditors on debt relief, an issue complicated by disagreement among lenders over the country's growth potential and debt sustainability.
+"We are not far at all from a solution.
+That solution must be found on June 15," Le Maire said.

 Successive Greek governments have viewed France as an ally in bailout disputes, in contrast to the more fiscally hawkish Germans.